nus-cs2103-AY2122S2/tp/docs/UserGuide.md

 ### Creating a Tag: `addtag`

-Creates a new tag to the address book.
+Creates a new tag to Contax.

 Format: `addtag n/TAGNAME`